RedBloodCell1/learn_playwright/README.md

 - For mutiple tabs, we can use const[multiPage] = await Promise.all([page.waitForEvent("popup")]),page.click("Locator") I mean yeah its pretty long but i understand (Keyword understant, not remember) but i guess its pretty simple.
 You can deconstruct all the thing inside and put it into multiPage array which u can then access.

 BTW i dont think i can continue anymore.
 I need to rest because this whole day i study and do my work.
 IDK why it really feel so so long.
 See you tomorrow

+## Day 4: 2:43:30 - 4:55:11 (idk)

+Okay, so today is really the day i finish this.
+Or at least finish my work.
+I will focus for as long as I can.

+### Part 6: Date picker / Calender (38 minutes)

+What i learn:

+- 2 ways of handling date: Fill and next / previous (moments)
+- SHEESHH I JUST KNOW THAT YOU CAN JUST DIRECTLY CLICK. mann
+- Use moment package
+- All of the thing i just learn is pretty straightforward

+### Part 7: Upload and Download (31 minutes)

+What i learn:

+- Downloading is easy, just use saveAs(fileName).
+And use Promise.all with waitForEvent("Download") and page.click("locator")
+- Uploading is also easy, also use promise.

+I can't say i remember but i sure understand.

+### Part 8: Page Object Model (58 minutes)

+Okay this should be more interesting.

+- What is POM?
+- How to write pages
+- How to write POM test

+What i learn:

+- POM = design pattern in test automation that creates an object repository for storing all elements.
+Useful in reducing code dupe.
+And each web page is considered as a class file
+- Okay this is pretty simple, just make the code more easy to maintain.
+- strict = false (if multiple is found then error)
+- .waitFor({state:"visible"})
+- we can use .waitForNavigation({waitUntil: "networkidle"}) to wait until certain page has load then go next

+Actually i decide that continuing to follow is almost a waste of time.
+There is also different things that i can't follow.
+So im just gonna watch and understand the video from now on and write the important part

+### part 9: POM with fixture (32 minutes)

+- What is fixture
+- how to implement

+what i learn:

+- Okay so from what i have seen, fixture is simply extending function?
+- Fixture can be used with POM too
+- Its hard to explain here. i already write some fixture in the folder so maybe i can understand it more.
+Currently im at 85% understanding.
+Just not remembering.
+- Its better to pass value using json file

+Okay the last part.
+I will finish it but not today.
+I will do my test after i eat.
+See you guys later.